Uniswap/org-v1/src/pages/docs/v2/06-smart-contract-integration/01-quick-start.md

 ## Adding dependencies

-Now that we have an NPM package, we can add our dependencies.
+Now that we have an npm package, we can add our dependencies.
 Let's add both the [`@uniswap/v2-core`](https://www.npmjs.com/package/@uniswap/v2-core) and [`@uniswap/v2-periphery`](https://www.npmjs.com/package/@uniswap/v2-periphery) packages.